network-digital-old-norse-studies/network-digital-old-norse-studies.github.io/content/pages/about.md

 Old Norse studies - mostly focusing on manuscript-based and material approaches to Old Norse literature and culture -, and digital humanities in a broad sense.

-By maintaining this network we hope to achieve the following points:
+By maintaining this network, we hope to achieve the following points:

-- Share knowledge, ideas, and data; connect with researchers of similar interests.
+- Share knowledge, ideas, and data; connect with researchers with similar interests.
 - Have a critical and constructive dialog on the implications and influences of digital tools and methods and data on our research.
 - Further the exchange between users and producers of digital research infrastructures.